 What is Internet Telephony?

 If you’ve never heard of IP or VoIP, get ready to change the way you think about long-distance phone calls.
-Put plain and simple, Internet telephony refers to a broad range of services over the Internet that were traditionally performed over the telephone line.
+Put plain and simple, Internet telephony refers to a broad range of services over the Internet that was traditionally performed over the telephone line.
 These services include transmitting voice, video, and even fax.

 What are the differences in terms?